 Relocating and Installing

-Once your appliance is safely in your new kitchen or utility room, follow our guide to reinstall your washing machine.
+Once your appliance is safely in your new laundry or utility room, follow our guide to reinstall your washing machine.

 A note on built-in and integrated appliances

-Moving built-in appliances is a little less straightforward as you will first need to remove unit doors from the appliance.
+Moving built-in appliances is a little less straightforward as you will first need to remove the cabinetry door from the appliance.
 Always check with the user manual and installation guide for details on how to do this.